kylebakerio/a-super-sky/README.md

 # TODO:
-- one little sudden brightness flash after sunset / darkness before sunrise that is too abrupt and not quite right
-- better method for changing moon rise/set position than a-scene rotation
+- better method for changing moon rise/set position than a-scene rotation? finishing implementing rotation option
+- slightly rotate stars over the course of a night
-- enable better control of sun/moon trajectory through sky
+- enable better control of sun/moon trajectory through sky (allow e.g. lower moon)
-- code could be cleaner and more well tested--it's really something I shared as soon as I threw it together and got it working.
-"Better rough than never."
-- slightly rotate world while stars are in sky to create star movement
+- more code cleanup and testing
 - currently night is 3x the length of day.
-This would imitate only northern winters/southern summers that have 8 hours of daylight, e.g. 10am to 6pm. ability to tweak this would be desirable.
+This would imitate only northern winters/southern summers that have 8 hours of daylight, e.g. 10am to 6pm. ability to tweak this would be desirable--maybe speeding up or skipping phases when neither sun nor moon
-- minor tweaks to lighting
 - finish building out options, update sources and demos to new version
-- correct spelling of 'reileigh' to 'rayleigh' everywhere.
+- correct spelling of 'reileigh' to 'rayleigh' everywhere, pull request on main aframe repo
-- new video showing improved version
+- new video showing improved version with shadows, but also correct lighting color and intensity gradients
-- document options in readme
+- document schema options in readme